cassidyjames/anamorph/README.md

 Currently supports 1.33× anamorphic, like the [Moment] Anamorphic lens.

-## 10% off Moment Lenses
+## Get Moment Lenses

 Looking for an awesome anamorphic lens to use with Anamorph?
-Grab one from [Moment] and get 10% off your first order using our [referral link][Moment].
+Grab one from [Moment] using my [referral link][Moment] to support me!
+A small portion of each purchase is shared with me.

 [Shop Moment][Moment]